CAAPIM/Releases/README.md

 ### Features and Enhancements

 #### New!
-Xamarin Mobile SDK
+Mobile SDK for Xamarin

-Use the Xamarin Mobile SDK to code once in C#, and deliver apps in iOS and Android.
+Use the Mobile SDK for Xamarin to code once in C#, and deliver apps in iOS and Android.

-In this version, we support the [Xamarin MASFoundation Library](link TBD), and these features:
+In this version, we support the [Xamarin MASFoundation library](link TBD), and these features:

 - Authentication and authorization, limited to:
   - Device Registration